endor/karhu/ARTICLE.md

             jquery.js

-In templates I put all the template files that may be rendered through the JavaScript code and the JavaScript code relevant for rendering those templates is in views.
+In `templates` I put all the template files that may be rendered through the JavaScript code and in `views` all the JavaScript code relevant for rendering those templates.

 ## The application file

-The actual Sammy.js application is created in `app.js` where also the controllers are loaded and their routes are initialized.
-I tend to namespace all the variables (controllers, models, etc.) I create, and chose to call this namespace karhu.
+The actual Sammy.js application is created in `app.js` - here the controllers are loaded and their routes are initialized.
+I tend to namespace all the variables (controllers, models, etc.) I create.
+In this case I chose to call this namespace karhu.

     karhu.app = $.sammy(function() {
       this.element_selector = '#main';